The make4ht build system

 The conversion can be invoked using several scripts, which are distributed with TeX4ht.
 They differ in parameters passed to the underlying commands.

 These scripts invoke LaTeX or Plain TeX with special instructions to load the tex4ht.sty package.
 The TeX run produces a special DVI file that contains the code for the desired output format.
-The produced DVI file is then processed using the tex4ht command, which in conjunction with the t4ht command produces the
+The produced DVI file is then processed using the tex4ht command, which in conjunction with the t4ht command produces the desired output files.

-3.1 Passing command line arguments
+3.1 Passing of command line arguments to low-level commands used in the conversion

 The basic conversion script provided by TeX4ht system is named htlatex.
 It compiles LaTeX files to HTML with this command sequence: